 Payee - short name of a person/company that is related to a transaction.
 Examples: Amazon, eBay, Apple Store.

 Tag - a short name that allows you to further classify your transactions within an existing set of categories.
 Examples: "Trip to Japan", "Work Travel to Sydney".
 Please note that tags are disabled by default and require separate activation in the app settings.
 You can read more about tags here.

 Please note that each of these attributes can be either created by typing it in or selected from the list of existing values.

-Expense - a transaction that results in a decrease of your net wealth.
+Expense - a transaction that results in a decrease in your net wealth.
 Examples: buying groceries, paying rent, interest paid by you.

-Income - a transaction that results in an increase of your net wealth.
+Income - a transaction that results in an increase in your net wealth.
 Examples: salary, dividends, interest paid to you.

 Transfer - a transaction that does not affect your net wealth in any way and represents a transfer between two accounts.
 Examples: bank transfer, paying credit card balance.

 John paid $1200 for the new Macbook.
 He created an expense in Debit & Credit for this transaction.
 The record has the amount of 1200, description "MacBook", category "Computers" and payee "Apple Store".